About the Choir

 We also perform for other organisations, including Raymond Gubbay – Spectacular Classics, Christmas Classics, Beethoven’s 9th, Mozart Requiem and Karl Jenkins conducting his own music to a packed Symphony Hall.

 The Choir is committed to supporting choral music making and has participated in Making Music’s Adopt-a-composer scheme as well as running singing competitions and workshops for people of all ages.
-We are helping to develop the next generation of choral performers through our Voice Factory – a series of enterprising projects providing vocal training for the Choir and encouraging the participation of young people in singing and choral concerts.
-In 2015, a children’s choir was formed to perform Zimbe! as well as The Rain Queen.
+We help to develop the next generation of choral performers through our Voice Factory – a series of enterprising projects providing vocal training for the Choir and encouraging the participation of young people in singing and choral concerts.

 We are proud to be an independent organisation promoting and financing major choral concerts with professional orchestras and soloists.